you've made port

-here's the index — a quick overview of this page and a way to jump between sections. you'll also see this in any article that has sub-headings, to help you navigate with ease.
+the index is a collapsible overview of the page and a way to jump between sections or sub-sections. you'll mostly see this in articles with headings, so you can navigate with ease.

 how i write